rjspencer/docs/api.md

 Once they authorize on that page, they'll be redirected back to your redirect URI with a request token as a `GET` parameter named `code`.
 Using that `code`, you must submit a `POST` request to `oauth2/token`.

 ##/oauth2/token
-This endpoint is used to get an access token once a request token is received from the `stagebloc.com/connect/` auth flow and the user is redirected back to your application. **The only response format for this endpoint is JSON!
-Do not add an XML extension to this endpoint!**
+This endpoint is used to get an access token once a request token is received from the `stagebloc.com/connect/` auth flow and the user is redirected back to your application.

 client_id _(required)_
 :	the ID of the application an account is connecting to